-2015 Historian, Journalist and Peace-Builder, Chief Guest
+2015 Historian, Biographer and Peace-Builder, Chief Guest

 During the old struggle which led to these Awards, the question was, ‘How do we free ourselves from the domination of the British Empire?’